lite-xl/lite-xl-plugin-manager/SPEC.md

 * `arch` is the lite-xl/clang architecture tuple that the file is relevant for. if omitted, file is to be assumed to be valid for all arhcitectures.
 Can be an array.
 * `path` is the location to install this file inside the addon's directory.
+* `optional` is a boolean that determines whether the file is an optional addition;
+  if omitted, the file is assumed to be required.

 If a file is an archive, of either `.zip` or `.tar.gz`, it will automatically be extracted inside the addon's directory.